A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 more importantly, strong public finance management, support PPP investments that require guaranteed

 Turkey is a spacious country located between two continents, Europe and Asia.
 Thus, airports and air

-with the rest of the world.
+of it with the rest of the world.
 Currently Turkey has 57 major domestic and international Airports.
-You can

-be sure you will reach where you want to without any trouble as these airports are very accessible.
+You can be sure you will reach where you want to without any trouble as these airports are very

 International Airports in Turkey